fabiosenracorrea/css-for-js-developers/04_Flexbox/project/README.md

 # Sole&Ankle — Module 4 workshop

+> Important: As recommended by the course, responsive design isn't focused on here.
+It'll be a later modification!

 In this workshop, our goal is to finish building an e-commerce store!

 The good news is, most of our work is done already.
 We just need to write some additional CSS to construct the layout; things are a bit messy right now!